egberts/egberts.github.io-src/content/articles/gentoo-install.md

 There are two ways to partition further by adding additional partitions:

 1. physical partition (via `fdisk /dev/sda`)
-2. logical parition (via `lvm` toolsuite)
+2. logical partition (via `lvm` toolsuite)

 ## Physical partition approach

-For the all-physical partition approach, create the following physical partitions based on not nominally consuming more than 10% of any parititon that are consumed by the Gentoo 2022 installation:
+For the all-physical partition approach, create the following physical partitions based on not nominally consuming more than 10% of any proton that are consumed by the Gentoo 2022 installation:

 [jtable]
 partition number, physical partition, size amount, description